zero3smart/steemit/app/help/en/faq.md

 No. Since downvoting reduces the rewards on a post/comment, it does not earn curation rewards.

 <a href="/faq.html#Table_of_Contents_Voting_and_Curating">^</a>
+<a class="anchor" name="What_are_curation_trails"></a>
+## What are curation trails?

+Some users decide to use third party applications such as <a href="https://streemian.com/">Streemian</a> to automatically cast votes.
+Users can automatically vote for the same posts and comments that other users does.
+Typically they will set this up to follow the votes of users who are good at curating.
+When a user has other users automatically voting for the same content that they do, the people that automatically vote after them are called their "curation trail".

+<a href="/faq.html#Table_of_Contents_Voting_and_Curating">^</a>
 <a class="anchor" name="Why_don_t_my_upvotes_have_an_effect_on_a_post_s_rewards"></a>
 ## Why don't my upvotes have an effect on a post's rewards?